instaclustr/cassandra-operator/doc/developers.md

 The k8s-addon jar gets included Cassandra docker image and is dropped into the Cassandra classpath.

 ## Building
+You will need to ensure your build environment has the following dependencies installed:
+* jdk 8
+* maven
+* docker

 To build the project, compile the go project, generate images and generate relevant jars, from the project root, run:
 ```bash
 make
 ```

 This will by default build an images for your local image repo.
+If you wish to run the operator images (e.g. from the example yaml files or the helm package).
+You will need to make sure the repo, image and tag all match the output of what you see when running `docker images`

 This behavior can be overridden by defining `NO_DEV`, `REGISTRY` and `TAG` environment variables.